timothyrusso/timothyrusso/README.md

 I’m a motivated and passionate software engineer with a background in eCommerce, QA, Application Delivery Management, Project Management and Trade Marketing.
 I have a bachelor’s degree in Economics and Business Management and this year I have done a software developer online coding bootcamp called Practicum.
 I’m a curious person, I love to code and I like to experiment with new technologies.
 Coding is my passion and my professional career focus.
 My experience gives me a solid foundation of problem solving and agile skills.

-📚 Focusing on expanding my knowledge of React ❤️
+📚 Focusing on expanding my knowledge of React and TypeScript ❤️

 💼 Currently working on:
-A simple React/Next application that replicate the Spotify home page
+A simple React application that replicate an ecommerce

 👋 Feel free to reach out or check out my latest projects on my GitHub profile page.

 💻 Tech Stack:
-HTML, CSS, Javascript, React (constantly subject to grow 🤓)
+HTML, CSS, Javascript, React and TypeScript (constantly subject to grow 🤓)

 ## 📊 Here you can find my stats: